 Discontinuation syndrome is commonly seen in patients who suddenly stop antidepressant therapy.
-Most common symptoms include nausea, vomiting, diarrhea, headaches, light-headedness, dizziness, diminished appetite, sweating, chills, tremors, fatigue, somnolence, and sleep disturbances.
+The most common symptoms include nausea, vomiting, diarrhea, headaches, light-headedness, dizziness, diminished appetite, sweating, chills, tremors, fatigue, somnolence, and sleep disturbances.
 Less common symptoms include electric shock-like sensations, cardiac arrhythmias, myalgia, arthralgia, and balance difficulties.
-Due to these side effects, gradual tapering of the antidepressant over several weeks to several months (based on the treatment duration) are highly recommended.
+Due to these side effects, gradual tapering of the antidepressant over several weeks to several months (based on the treatment duration) is highly recommended.
 The half-life of drugs and duration of the therapy should be considered as antidepressants with a shorter half-life may need to be tapered more conservatively.

-Toxicity is not expected by ingestion of up to 100 mg citalopram hydrobromide.
+Toxicity is not expected by the ingestion of up to 100 mg citalopram hydrobromide.
 However, there is a chance of developing serotonin toxicity even at therapeutic doses, especially if another medication that increases CNS serotonin is used concomitantly.

 Ingestion of more than 600 mg citalopram requires 8 hours, and ingestion of more than 1000 mg citalopram requires 13 hours of cardiac monitoring.
 At the end of the observation period, if the patient is asymptomatic and QTc is less than 450 milliseconds, the patient can be discharged.
 However, in patients with QTc of greater than 450 milliseconds at the end of the observation period inpatient continued cardiac monitoring is necessary.